NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 ```

 We can visualise this ring polymer trajectory with a 2D scatter plot that shows how
 the ring polymer evolves in time.
-Here we have joined the adjacent beads together with
+Here, we have joined the adjacent beads together with
 lines, with the end and start beads joined with a different color.
 Hopefully you can see that this interaction appears equivalent to all the others.